 On a much wider scale, air quality monitoring can help us to understand the impacts of climate change.
 Heat patterns can affect air quality and this can be measured to detect patterns of change, and therefore, how our local operations are impacting on the wider environment.

-The benefits of air quality monitoringwhat is the purpose of air quality monitoring equipment?
+The benefits of air quality monitoring

 There are various benefits to air quality monitoring, which explain why it is becoming a much more common practice in terms of environmental monitoring equipment.
 These benefits are:

-• It allows us to determine the levels of exposure of people to harmful pollutants
+- It allows us to determine the levels of exposure of people to harmful pollutants

-• It allows us to confirm compliance with air quality regulations
+- It allows us to confirm compliance with air quality regulations

-• It helps us to identify trends in how air quality changes between locations
+- It helps us to identify trends in how air quality changes between locations

-• It allows us to measure air quality over time and how structural or mechanical controls have made improvements
+- It allows us to measure air quality over time and how structural or mechanical controls have made improvements

-• It is a vital tool in health monitoring and managing the health and safety of our employees
+- It is a vital tool in health monitoring and managing the health and safety of our employees

 Given the much sharper focus on global pollution and climate conditions, there is a much higher public demand for air quality monitoring, and hence for air quality monitoring equipment, which explains why such equipment is becoming increasingly important to commercial and industrial organisations.
 One such example is the TIS CO2, which is an instrument used to monitor carbon dioxide levels in the workplace.
 High levels can lead to Carbon Dioxide intoxication which has symptoms such as nausea and headaches.
 The instrument can measure CO2 levels as well as temperature and humidity, so is a useful overall environmental monitoring tool.